Updated NOVEMBER 30, 2021

 Throughout the pandemic, Aardvark Israel has operated in full compliance with the health guidelines of the Israeli Government while also enabling our students to immerse themselves in Israel.
 During this period, we were, and continue to be, in constant contact with Masa, the Jewish Agency, the Ministry of Health, and the Ministry of Tourism for guidance in our continued operation and to assist us in planning for the future.

-For the safety of all our participants, staff, and the community at large, all participants and staff of the program must be vaccinated or recovered from covid.
+For the safety of all our participants, staff, and the community at large, all participants and staff of the program must be vaccinated for covid.
+The Israeli government currently requires all Masa participants to have received their vaccination or booster within 180 days of arrival to Israel.
+Those who have exceeded 180 days but are ineligible for a booster in their home country will be permitted to travel to Israel provided they receive their booster in Israel upon arrival.
+During the program, a student who becomes eligible for a booster as determined by the Israeli Ministry of Health will be required to receive it.
 Additionally, the following arrival protocols are currently in place (subject to change as determined by the government of Israel):

 - Any student who has recently been exposed or has any known symptoms of Covid will be required to postpone their arrival to Israel according to the Israeli regulations.

 We will continue to update this statement and the FAQs below as needed based on the continued developments of COVID-19 in Israel.
 Please also feel free to reach out to us at [email protected] or by phone with any questions or concerns you might have.

 Frequently Asked Questions

 We acknowledge the anxiety this past year has created, and we address it head on.
 The staff of the program are very present and involved with the students to provide individual and group support.
 Participating in a full program of activities benefits the participants by creating routine, engagement and positive experiences which bolster their emotional health.
 Additionally, clinical social workers are available to students who need additional support.